 Universal CityWalk Restaurants and Dining

 While CityWalk is known for its clubs and party atmosphere, the dining opportunities here should not be overlooked.
-Whether it's a fresh, fast and reasonably priced meal at Pasta More, a Cheeseburger in Paradise at Jimmy Buffett's Margaritaville, or culinary tour de force at Emeril's, there's something here for every palate and budget.
+Whether it's a fresh pizza made in front of your eyes at Red Oven Pizza Bakery, a Cheeseburger in Paradise at Jimmy Buffett's Margaritaville, or a culinary tour de force at Emeril's, there's something here for every palate and budget.

 Fusion Bistro Sushi & Sake Bar